Hoseinto/Tehran_COVID_Cohort_Imputer/README.md

 In this GitHub repository, I present my work on cleaning and imputing the Tehran COVID database.
 I have meticulously processed the data to ensure its accuracy and reliability for further analysis.
 In addition to data cleaning, I thoroughly investigated and compared different imputation methods using the `statsmodels` library.
 This rigorous analysis helped ensure the quality and completeness of the dataset, making it suitable for in-depth research and analysis.

 The primary focus of this project aligns with the main objectives of the broader initiative, which includes studying critical outcomes related to COVID-19.
 These outcomes are vital in understanding the impact of the virus and guiding healthcare decisions.
-The main outcomes explored in this project include:
+The main outcomes explored in this project include: **Mortality, Intubation, Dialysis and ICU Admission:**

-- **Mortality:** Understanding and predicting mortality rates among COVID-19 patients.
-- **Intubation:** Investigating the need for intubation in severe cases.
-- **Dialysis:** Assessing the requirement for dialysis in patients with kidney complications.
-- **ICU Admission:** Analyzing factors leading to ICU admission for COVID-19 patients.

 The dataset used in this project was collected as part of the following phases: